MicrosoftDocs/azure-devops-docs/docs/pipelines/release/key-vault-in-own-project.md

 1. Under **Security**, select the **Grant access permission to all pipelines** checkbox to allow all pipelines to use this service connection.
 If you don't select this option, you must manually grant access to each pipeline that uses this service connection.

-1. Leave this open, as you will come back to it to verify and save once you 1/ create the federated credential in Azure and 2/ grant permissions
+1. Leave this open, as you will come back to it to verify and save once you 1/ create the federated credential in Azure and 2/ grant **Read** access to your service principal at the subscription level.

     :::image type="content" border="false" source="media/service-principal-federated-credential-service-connection.png" alt-text="A screenshot displaying how to create an ARM service connection using App registration." lightbox="media/service-principal-federated-credential-service-connection.png":::